jxing0831/jxing0831/README.md

 I'm now leading the [SHUGUG](https://github.com/SHUGUG), which is a open source community in SHU.
 Weclome to join us and work with us to build the information resource sharing plan of SHU.

 - 👀 I’m interested in RL | MIA | Robot...
-- 🌱 I’m currently learning Mathine Learning, Statistical Learning and PDE.
+- 🌱 I’m currently learning Mathine Learning, Digital Image Process and Numerical Analysis.
 - 💞️ I’m looking to collaborate on [SHUFly](https://github.com/shuosc/fly) and SRT for Bio_X.
 - 📫 jxing0831@qq.com